 Stay Off My Operating Table

+I was a morbidly obese heart surgeon.
 Throughout high school, college, med school and surgical training, I followed the U.S. dietary guidelines for both diet and exercise.
+Yet nothing I did kept the weight off.
+I just kept getting bigger and bigger.

 Each day in the operating theater I would split open the chests of people just like me.
 I knew I was heading for the operating table myself if I didn't find solutions that worked.